House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Decomposed Granite

-Decomposed granite is granite that has been artificially crushed down to a very small size.
-It will compact, like crushed granite, and comes in similar colors.
+Decomposed granite has been artificially crushed down to a tiny size.
+It is like crushed granite and comes in similar colors.
 Once compacted into a driveway, it is comfortable for you to walk on and equally comfortable for cats, dogs, and other pets.
-Decomposed granite does tend to be affordable, and comes in a good selection of different styles to match your exterior.
+Decomposed granite is affordable and has a good selection of styles to match your exterior.

 Pros